yhagio/tutorialedge.net/content/typescript/creating-rest-api-express-typescript.md

 ## Our server.ts File

-Our `server.ts` file will act as the entry point for our REST API.
+Our `/src/server.ts` file will act as the entry point for our REST API.
 This will kick off our application and start listening for incoming requests.

 ```ts
 import app from './app'